 The AML/CTF Act implements a risk-based approach to regulation.
 As listed by AUSTRAC, businesses must meet the minimum obligations set out in the AML/CTF Act and AML/CTF Rules, prioritising;

-Enrolment: All regulated businesses need to enroll with AUSTRAC and provide prescribed enrolment details
+- Enrolment: All regulated businesses need to enrol with AUSTRAC and provide prescribed enrolment details

 Complete all of those steps and you are off to a good start to covering your AML/CTF obligations.